top of page

 1. Pick-up service for old mattresses (charges apply)

-Even without purchasing a new mattress, some mattress retailers offer a disposal service for old mattresses.
+Even without purchasing a new mattress, some mattress retailers and municipal authorities offer a pickup and disposal service for old mattresses on request.

 1. Online marketplace (free of charge)